katherinek727/playwright-mcp/README.md

 ### Overview

-This project leverages Playwright for automated browser testing and integrates with Cloudflare Workers for deployment.
+This project leverages Playwright for automated browser testing and integrates with Cloudflare Workers, [Browser Rendering](https://developers.cloudflare.com/browser-rendering/) and [`@cloudflare/playwright`](https://github.com/cloudflare/playwright) for deployment.

 ### Build and Deploy